2026 수능완성 영어 6강 변형

 5 희망이라는 리더십 덕목

-One reason why hope is neglected is because of ____ theories that tell us to look at the evidence, to be tough as nails, to be objective, and in other ways to blindly face reality.
+One reason why hope is neglected is because of management theories that tell us to look at the evidence, to be tough as nails, to be objective, and in other ways to blindly ____ reality.

 Why should leaders be hopeful?
 Because the evidence ____ hope can change events for the better.

-It is widely accepted that sick people who are hopeful members of support groups that provide encouragement, prayer, or other forms of targeted ____ capital get healthier and stay healthier than do sick people who do not have the benefit of this hopeful social capital.
+It is widely accepted that sick people who are hopeful members of support groups that provide encouragement, prayer, or other forms of targeted social capital get healthier and stay healthier than do sick ____ who do not have the benefit of this hopeful social capital.

 2026 수능완성 영어 1강 변형